Ech01ng/WebProj/README.md

 6. Add content to the database
    - Register page, Contact page and Cart Page does this.
 7. Edit content to the database
-   - Cart page has a tab for increasing amount of the same product to be purchased which edits the database with quantity.
+   - Orders page has a button for changing billing address, this gets updated once the user confirms it.
 8. Delete content to the database
-   - Orders page allows the user to see all their orders and "cancel" any of them, when canceling it deletes the entry from the database
+   - Orders page allows the user to see all their orders and "cancel" any of them, when canceling it deletes the entry from the database.

 ## Features